typohnebild/numpy-vs-mir/README.md

 the fastest Python version.
 This may be due to the optimization level of the D compiler, but also to the fact that compiled programs are faster than interpreted ones.

-It is also noticeable that the D implementation has no step-like jumps like the Python implementation.
+It is also noticeable that the D implementation has no step-like jumps in time like the Python implementation.
 Moreover, its FLOP/s converges with greater problem sizes.
 This leads to the conclusion, that the D implementation is more memory bound than the Python implementation which is strongly influenced by the computation time.
 Another indicator for this is the distance of the memory bandwidth to our Python implementations and the D implementations, as one can see in the upper left chart.

-However, both implementation methods suffer from increasing multigrid levels due to increasing problem sizes.
+However, both implementation methods are affected from increasing multigrid levels due to increasing problem sizes.
 This effect can be seen best in the Python Benchmarks without Numba and the _slice_ version from D.
+While the Python implementations have seen strong increases in execution time, the execution time in the D implementations remains largely the same.
+This effect can also be answered with the computation and memory bounds of the corresponding implementations.

 ### Table Multigrid-Cycles